Lepto-Hadronic Scenarios for TeV Extensions of Gamma-Ray Burst Afterglow Spectra: Results

 We also note, that the extreme value of $\varepsilon_p = 1$, relevant for the brightness of this scenario, is already in conflict with the assumption that the non-thermal proton pressure downstream is negligible in the hydrodynamic shock approximation.

-Furthermore, we point out that the density of material in the vicinity around GRB explosions is hard to constrain observationally.
-However for environments with high star formation, such as molecular clouds, densities of $10^3~\mathrm{cm}^{-3}$ are not uncommon.
+Furthermore, we point out that the density of material in the vicinity of GRB explosions is hard to constrain observationally.
+However, for environments with high star formation, such as molecular clouds, densities of $10^3~\mathrm{cm}^{-3}$ are not uncommon.

-We conclude that a combination of the primary electron synchrotron and the $pp$-cascade induced $\pi^0 \to \gamma \gamma$ emission can yield flat photon spectra, when extremely large values of the baryonic loading ($\varepsilon_p/\varepsilon_e \approx 10^6$) and high densities are chosen.
-We highlight the natural emergence of a hard spectral component extending significantly beyond TeV energies allowed by this scenario, despite the comparably dim energy fluxes.
+We conclude that a combination of the primary electron synchrotron and the $pp$-cascade induced $\pi^0 \to \gamma \gamma$ emission can yield flat photon spectra when extremely large values of the baryonic loading ($\varepsilon_p/\varepsilon_e \approx 10^6$) and high densities are chosen.
+We highlight the natural emergence of a hard spectral component extending significantly beyond TeV energies allowed by this scenario despite the comparably dim energy fluxes due to the inefficient $pp$-interactions.